Maxence Cyrin

-Maxence Cyrin is a French pianist and composer living in Paris.
+Maxence Cyrin (born 30 January 1971) is a French pianist and composer living in Paris.
+His second album Novö Piano released in 2009 contained a piano cover of the Pixies song "Where Is My Mind?".
+This version has appeared in numerous television shows including The Leftovers, Mr. Robot and black-ish.

 Early life

 As a child, Cyrin studied classical piano at a conservatory.
 In his teenage years, he was exposed to new-wave and techno music, greatly influencing his first recordings, also made during these years.
 He subsequently made recordings with independent electro labels.
 A few years later, he recorded an LP of piano compositions titled Instants on independent record label Sine Terra Firma, which has also released Yann Tiersen's debut album.